dianapatrong/aws-tutorials/jumpbox-architecture/README.md

 # Jumpbox Architecture

 A jumpbox (also called "jump servers") are often used as a best practice for accessing to a private network from an external network.
 For example, your system might include an application host that is not intended to be publicly accessible.
-To access it for product updates or managing system patches, you typically log in to a bastion host and then access (or “jump to”) the application host from there.
+To access it for product updates or managing system patches, you typically log in to a bastion host and then access (or "jump to") the application host from there.

-## Connecting to a private subnet
-Instances within the same VPC can connect to one another through their private IP address, and therefore it is possible to connect to an instance in a private subnet from an instance in a public subnet, the goal for this tutorial is to ping google.com from an instance in a private subnet.
+**Goal**: Instances within the same VPC can connect to one another through their private IP address, and therefore it is possible to connect to an instance in a private subnet from an instance in a public subnet, the goal for this tutorial is to ping `google.com` from an instance in a private subnet.
+Use two EC2 instances (1 public, 1 private), use the public EC2 as a jump box to access the private EC2 instance and ping google.com from it.

 ## Step-by-step
 This guide assumes that a VPC, public and private subnet have already been created, refer to the documentation: [Pre-requisites](../README.md).